lpabon/ghstats/README.md

 # ghstats
 GitHub Stats utility program.
-Shows number of reviews and authored PRs from a user per repo
+Shows number of reviews and authored PRs from a user per repo.

+You may need a [GitHub Token](https://github.com/blog/1509-personal-api-tokens).

+### Example

 ```
 $ ./ghstats.py -h